Surrenders and maturities

 Before you decide to cash in your policy you should consider other options that you may have.
 These depend on the terms and conditions of your particular policy but could include the following:

 - Selling your policy.
-If you have a with profits endowment or whole of life policy, you can get details of companies that buy and sell these by calling The Association of Policy Market Makers on 0345 833 0088 or visiting their website.
+If you have a with profits endowment or whole of life policy, you can get details of companies that buy and sell these by calling The Association of Policy Market Makers on 0345 833 0088.

 - Reducing your premium